-Adoption for LGBTQIA couples
+Adoption for LGBTQIA couples in Queensland

 The right to adopt for same-sex couples has been accessible in Australia since April 2018, with Queensland at the forefront having legalized same-sex adoption in 2016.
 There is no difference in the legal requirements between adoption for same-sex couples and step-parent adoption.

 Adoption in Australia is a difficult process that involves the Family Court of Australia, the Chief-Executive of Adoption Services and the Children’s Court of Queensland.
 Our team of family lawyers welcomes the opportunity to bring families together through adoption.
 We walk hand in hand with our clients in each stage of the process until a final adoption order is made.